-But after watching the school's unexpected run through the bracket, I learned the name of Matt Read, now playing with the Philadelphia Flyers; and I came to understand that Joel Otto, one of the greatest shutdown defensive forwards of the last 40 years, was also a former Beaver.
+But after watching the school's unexpected run through the bracket, I learned the name of Matt Read, now under contract with the Minnesota Wild; and I came to understand that Joel Otto, one of the greatest shutdown defensive forwards of the past 40 years, was also a former Beaver.
 I knew these players, and hence had an entry point to the programs.

 Some fans can quote the college connections of NHL players like scripture; for others, some of these origins might come as a surprise.
 It all speaks to the incredible impact the NCAA has had on developing star players in the NHL, and how that impact has grown in recent years.